KyuriP/KyuriP.github.io/_news/announcement_2.md

 ---

-Going to participate in the SFI Complex Systems Summer School 2026!
+Going to participate in the Santa Fe Institute (SFI) Complex Systems Summer School 2026!